 30 hours free childcare

 The additional hours will be provided by day nurseries, childminders, pre-school playgroups, school nursery classes and out of school clubs.
 See the Trafford Directory for the list of providers signed up to be part of the 30 hours scheme.
-If your provider is not yet on this list, you need to talk to them about whether they intend to sign up for the scheme.

 Parents - how to apply